xacaxulu/rails_vagrant_docker_dev/README.md

 # Download and install Vagrant & VirtualBox on your laptop.
+## The main idea here is that you edit your code locally on your host laptop but you execute specs/database migrations inside of Vagrant against the Docker container.
+This is so that all the heavy lifting is done on the exact same Docker image that you'll containerize in production.

+## The other benefit is that everyone can have the exact same development environment via Vagrant while still using their own Text Editors / IDEs and Browsers.

+# Edit Code Locally => Test/Execute in Vagrant against Docker

+###

+# Spin up Vagrant Ubuntu box running Docker

-# from the root of this directory run `vagrant up`
+from the root of this directory run `vagrant up`

+# Apply Chef settings located in Vagrantfile

+vagrant provision

+# login to Ubuntu box

-# vagrant ssh
+vagrant ssh

-# cd /vagrant
+cd /vagrant
+(code has been shared via directives in Vagrantfile NFS)

+# Build new docker image from Dockerfile

-# sudo docker build -t demo .
+sudo docker build -t demo .

+# Start docker container

-# sudo docker run -dP -p 3000:3000 demo
+sudo docker run -dP -p 3000:3000 demo

+# Run RSpec inside of the container.

+sudo docker exec <container_name> bin/rake spec

+# Run migrations for development

-# sudo docker run -it demo bin/rake db:migrate RAILS_ENV=development
+sudo docker run -it demo bin/rake db:migrate RAILS_ENV=development

 # From your Host computer, you should be able to access the Rails app @ http://localhost:1234/